Ficool

 "Why is that?"

-"I infused my own mana to your body.
+"I infused my own mana into your body.
 It is a foreign body to you.
 If you used it, the stitched skin would burst open.
 Thus, my work would be pointless.
 Just keep that in mind.
 Nonetheless, you are going to sleep, aren't you?
 I shouldn't worry too much."

 "Did you worry?, he asked with raised eyebrow.